allan-pires/allan-pires/README.md

 - 😂 I like to joke around

-- 🌱 Trying to mentor new people in tech
+- 🌱 Mentoring new people in tech

 - ♦️ Ruby is my favorite language